Sheriff's office investigating murder-suicide involving family members in Napoleonville

 A spokesperson with the Assumption Parish Sheriff's Office says officials were called to a residence located on Highway 1011 around 5:20 p.m.
 Tuesday.
 Authorities arrived on scene and found 29-year-old Beau Blanchard on a lawnmower, dead of a gunshot wound.

-The sheriff's office was later notified of a single-vehicle crash on Highway 1012.
-Deputies responded to the crash, and found 49-year-old Scott Cazenave dead of a gunshot wound.
+The sheriff's office was later notified of a single-vehicle crash on Highway 1010.
+Deputies responded to the crash, and found 49-year-old Scott Cazenave dead from a self-inflicted gunshot wound.

 Authorities tell WBRZ Cazenave is Blanchard's uncle.